-Russia, Ukraine trade missile strikes on war’s 150th day
+Russia hits Ukraine’s Black Sea port in wake of grain deal

+During a Friday signing ceremony in Istanbul, Guterres hailed the deals as “a beacon of hope, a beacon of possibility, a beacon of relief in a world that needs it more than ever.”
+The agreements were intended to clear the way for the shipment of millions of tons of Ukrainian grain and some Russian exports of grain and fertilizer held up by the war.

+Ukrainian President Volodymyr Zelenskyy said in his nightly video address that the agreements offered “a chance to prevent a global catastrophe – a famine that could lead to political chaos in many countries of the world, in particular in the countries that help us.”

-KYIV, Ukraine (AP) — Russia’s military fired a barrage of missiles Saturday at an airfield in central Ukraine, killing at least three people, while Ukrainian forces launched rocket strikes on river crossings in a Russian-occupied southern region.
+Along with the strike on Odesa, Russia’s military fired a barrage of missiles Saturday at an airfield and a railway facility in central Ukraine, killing at least three people, while Ukrainian forces launched rocket strikes on river crossings in a Russian-occupied southern region.

-The attacks on key infrastructure on the 150th day of Russia’s war in Ukraine marked new attempts by the warring parties to tip the scales of the grinding conflict in their favor.
+The attacks on key infrastructure marked new attempts by the warring parties to tip the scales of the grinding conflict in their favor.

 In Ukraine’s central Kirovohradska region, 13 Russian missiles struck an airfield and a railway facility.
 Gov. Andriy Raikovych said that at least one serviceman and two guards were killed.
 The regional administration reported the strikes near the city of Kirovohrad, wounded another 13 people.